willogy-team/insights--tensorflow/part4/README.md

-# Tensorflow insights - part 4: Custom model
+# Tensorflow insights - part 4: Custom model - VGG

 Until now, our network just has 3 convolutional layers and 2 dense layers.
 When training with epochs=50, batch size=1, learning rate=1e-4 on the Stanford Dogs dataset, the validation accuracy is 61.1% and the validation loss is 0.928.
 The number of parameters is: